danieljbk/Carbonate/README.md

 # carbonate
-Create carbon.now.sh previews for all of your code files.
+Create carbon.now.sh previews for all of your code files using the Carbonara API.